szabgab/perlmaven.com/sites/en/pages/openweathermap-api-using-perl.md

 together with the code of the application.
 That makes it also a lot easier to have a separate set of keys for development, testing, and production.

-We created a file called <b>config.ini</b> with the following content:
+We created a file called **config.ini** with the following content:

 ```
 [openweathermap]